Turiya: Upanishads

 Verse 7 of the Mandukya Upanishad refers to "the fourth" (caturtha), or "the fourth quarter", the first, second and third quarter being situated in the waking, dreaming and dreamless state:

 They consider the fourth quarter as perceiving neither what is inside nor what is outside, nor even both together; not as a mass of perception, neither as perceiving nor as not perceiving; as unseen; as beyond the reach of ordinary transaction; as ungraspable; as without distinguishing marks; as unthinkable; as indescribable; as one whose essence is the perception of itself alone; as the cessation of the visible world; as tranquil; as auspicious; as without a second.
 That is the self (atman), and is that which should be perceived.

 Michael Comans disagrees with Nakamura's suggestion that "the concept of the fourth realm (caturtha) was perhaps influenced by the Sunyata of Mahayana Buddhism", (Note: H. Nakamura, A History of Early Vedanta Philosophy, Delhi: Motilal Banarsidass, 1983, p.34, note 37, referred to in (Comans 2000) According to Comans, "It is impossible to see how the unequivocal teaching of a permanent, underlying reality, which is explicitly called the "Self", could show early Mahayana influence.") stating that "[T]here can be no suggestion that the teaching about the underlying Self as contained in the Mandukya contains shows any trace of Buddhist thought, as this teaching can be traced to the pre-Buddhist Brhadaranyaka Upanishad."

 According to Ellen Goldberg, this fourth quarter describes a state of meditation; the insight during meditation of Turiya is known as amātra, the 'immeasurable' or 'measureless' in the Mandukya Upanishad, being synonymous with samādhi in Yoga terminology.

 AUM and four states of consciousness

-In the Mandukya Upanishad, AUM symbolizes the four states of conciousness.
+In the Mandukya Upanishad, AUM symbolizes the four states of consciousness.
 The three parts in A-U-M corresponds to waking, dreaming, and sleep states.
 The fourth state, (turīya avasthā), corresponds to silence, just as the other three correspond to AUM.
 It is the substratum of the other three states.
 It is, states Nakamura, atyanta-shunyata (absolute emptiness).
 According to Sharma, Turiya is "the common ground of all these states.
 It manifests itself in these three states and yet in its own nature it transcends them all".